 - Keep them informed on the status of your applications

-- References should be a separate document unless specifically required to be included on the CV or resume by the application instructions
+- References should be a separate document unless specifically required to be included on the resume by the application instructions

-- Writing "References available upon request" is not necessary on a CV or resume since employers know that if they ask you for references you will provide a list
+- Writing "References available upon request" is not necessary on a resume since employers know that if they ask you for references you will provide a list